FAQ’s about your insurance

 Insurance provided through AustSafe Super is probably much less expensive than you think, and in most circumstances, cheaper than going through an insurance company so we encourage you to think carefully and obtain financial advice before cancelling your cover.

 Use our Insurance Calculator to find out how much insurance cover you may need and how much it will cost.

-We all know that making claims on insurance has the potential to be frustrating.
-To ensure that the process is as simple as possible, give us a call on 1300 131 293 and let us know that you intend to claim, and the nature of the claim.
+We all know making claims on insurance has the potential to be frustrating.
+To ensure the process is as simple as possible, give us a call on 1300 131 293 and let us know you intend to claim, and the nature of the claim.
 That way we can ensure you’re given the correct forms and discuss the process with you.

-Once we’ve been told about your claim we will send you the relevant claim forms via post, or email depending on your preference.
+Once we’ve been told about your claim we will send you the relevant forms via post, or email depending on your preference.
 These should be completed and returned to us as soon as you’re able to.
 The claim forms will generally require relevant medical certificates, GP practitioner reports, and those of a specialist, employer reports and relevant evidence of the claim and evidence of your identity.
 You will be responsible for meeting the cost of any of the above information required.

 For more information on making a claim and what you’ll need to do, please read the Insurance Guide.